 Municipalities Need Modernized Policing

-Municipal governments are on the front lines of providing resources and services that keep people safe and healthy.
-With recent protests and increased societal attention, AMO looks forward to continuing work with the government on policing policy issues, such as increased civilian oversight and transparency/accountability, into the future.
+Municipal governments are on the front lines of providing many resources and services that keep people safe and healthy.
+With increased societal attention, AMO is providing input into the regulations that reflect:

 - the principles of accountability and transparency of policing services,